 If you are a sole trader or small budget with a low budget (even if you have big goals, your budget is the key factor initially) then we would advise Woocommerce everytime.
 We can get you up and running with a secure woocommerce store on your own domain name for a very reasonable amount.

-If you are an established business, or a startup with a good budget, then we would lean towards Magento 2 CE due to it’s massive power, speed and infinite customisation capabilities.
+If you are an established business, or a startup with a good budget, then we would lean towards Magento 2 CE or Opencart due to their scaleability, speed and infinite customisation capabilities.

-We build a significant amount of Magento 2 stores and have a large amount of experience between our developer team of 6 Magento certified developers (plus our other experts); while this is a much more expensive option to build a custom site in, it really does give you a very strong ecommerce foundation indeed to build a significant business on.
+We have built a significant amount of Magento 2 stores and have a large amount of experience between our developer team of 6 Magento certified developers (plus our other experts); while this is a much more expensive option to build a custom site in, it really does give you a very strong ecommerce foundation indeed to build a significant business on.
 Please note we now focus on our core specialist of Opencart or Woocommerce.

 What are the on costs of Magento and Woocommerce